Our Consultants

 Mike Waite

-Mike worked for over 30 years in local government in Lancashire and Merseyside, including delivering youth education programmesk and managing partnerships with voluntary sector organisations.
-Mike was the senior manager responsible for community cohesion and equalities at Burnley Council in the years after the 2001 ‘northern town’ disturbances, leading the council’s work to promote race relations during the decade when the BNP was represented on the council.
-In 2021 Mike published ‘On Burnley Road: Class, Race and Politics in a Northern English Town’, drawing on his experience.
-Mike is also a research associate with a Montreal-based international academic network on ‘deindustrialisation and the politics of our time’, considering the historical roots, lived experience and social consequences of deindustrialisation and the political responses to it.
+Mike worked for over 30 years in local government and was the senior manager responsible for community cohesion and equalities at Burnley Council in the years after the 2001 ‘northern town’ disturbances, leading the council’s work to promote race relations during the decade when the BNP was represented on the council.
+He presents learning from that period in his 2021 book ‘On Burnley Road: Class, Race and Politics in a Northern English Town’.
+Mike is a research associate with the Montreal-based international academic network ‘Deindustrialisation and the Politics of our Time’, considering the historical roots, lived experience and social consequences of deindustrialisation.